What do I need to know about moderate sedation?

 - You have a severe headache.

 Care AgreementYou have the right to help plan your care.
-To help with this plan, you must learn about your health condition and how it may be treated.
-You can then discuss treatment options with your caregivers.
+Learn about your health condition and how it may be treated.
+Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.